THEGUYSthataresop/THEGUYSthataresop.github.io/README.md

     "This Man Said It Was A Virus",
-    "I Just Done The Linkvertise And Posted His Full Download", "Obviously You've Never Heard Of Me I Won't Waste My Time With You", "You're Like "Intimidation" Tactics Or Whatever Won't Work I'll Avoid That Retard For Now", "Not Really Scared Just Don't Care",
+    "I Just Done The Linkvertise And Posted His Full Download", "Obviously You've Never Heard Of Me I Won't Waste My Time With You", "You're Like Intimidation Tactics Or Whatever Won't Work I'll Avoid That Retard For Now", "Not Really Scared Just Don't Care",
     "Imagine Being Friends With ToString The Guy Banned From V3rm For Ratting", "Idc About You're Opinion",